 This may seem like one of the most fundamental, basic aspects of the hiring process, but you’d be surprised how many hiring managers don’t follow up with candidates after an interview!
 If you give candidates a certain time frame for calling or e-mailing them, please follow through on your word.
 It’s imperative that you keep the promises you make to candidates, even if it means conveying less-than-pleasant news.
 Not following through leaves a bad impression of both you and your company.
 Candidates appreciate any effort to keep them informed.

-As a trained professional, it is important to spruce up your skills every once and awhile to ensure that your skills don’t get lost in translation.
+As a trained professional, it is important to spruce up your skills every once in awhile to ensure that your skills don’t get lost in translation.